Banking/ Insurance sector Exams

 - Stage 3: Interview/ Personality Test

-On the basis of IAS Exam 2019 result for prelims, candidates register for Mains exam.
+On the basis of the IAS Exam result for prelims, candidates register for Mains exam.

-IAS Syllabus is decided by Union Public Service Commission (UPSC) each year.
-Each stage in IAS exam has a different syllabus.
+IAS Syllabus is decided by the Union Public Service Commission (UPSC) each year.
+Each stage in the IAS exam has a different syllabus.

 - IAS Syllabus for Mains assesses a candidate’s academic expertise in his specialized subject.
 It also tests his ability to present knowledge in a clear and coherent manner and his overall intellectual traits and understanding of concepts.

 - The prelims section of the IAS Exam 2019 covers questions from History, Polity, Geography and Agriculture, Science and Technology, Ecology and Environment, Economics, Arts and Culture, Social Welfare and GK.

 - The scope of IAS Syllabus for Mains section as optional subject papers (Paper VI and Paper VII) for the examination is broad of the honors degree level.

 - In the case of Engineering, Medical Science and law, the level corresponds to the bachelors’ degree.